realArcherL/test/PLAID_CTF.md

 ```
 9. Previous tokens work!, but the ones associated to the same id.
 No known vulnerabilities in react 16.13.1 framework!
 10. Recursive dir search after /pofile results 502 reponses, nothing there.
 Look for a DB??
+11. something? http://contrived.pwni.ng/dist/main.js --> Seems intersting. refresh, if it doesn't open in one attempt.